ramseywise/Machine-Learning/README.md

 # Machine-Learning

-Python Assignments from Andrew Ng's Machine Learning and Deep Learning Courses:
+Introduction to Machine Learning with Python (examples from Mueller and Guido book).
+Plus, assignments from Andrew Ng's Machine Learning and Deep Learning Courses:

    - Machine Learning (Stanford)
         - Linear Regression